VMironiuk/Robowars/README.md

 🟢 - Integrate ships validation into the GameEngine

-🟡 - Implement shooting logic
+🟢 - Implement shooting logic

-      [-] Ask a robot for coordinate of shooting
+      [✅] Ask a robot for coordinate of shooting
-      [-] Send a robot the result of shooting
+      [✅] Send a robot the result of shooting

+🟡 - Improve shooting logic

+      [-] Implement more real test cases
+      [-] Improve the code

 ## BDD Specs